The Complete Guide to Commercial Refrigeration

 When cleaning commercial refrigeration equipment, you shouldn’t forget door seals and gaskets.
 These areas tend to get cluttered by dirt, sticky substances, and all sorts of debris.
 When a seal gets clogged, it hurts your commercial cooler’s ability to self-regulate, leading to a potentially costly commercial cooler repair.

-Ensure your hinges are lubricated, and your seals are shutting properly.
+Ensure your hinges are lubricated and your seals are shutting properly.
 Avoid propping the door open for prolonged periods since that interferes with your baseline temperature.
 Remember to keep the door closed as much as possible.

 Not closing a door won’t help your system cool and preserve food properly.
-Plus, you’ll be spending more on energy bills and walk-in cooler repair down the line.
+Plus, you’ll be spending more on energy bills and walk-in cooler repairs down the line.
 We advise you to take serious precautions on your refrigerator door.

 4) Ensure your condensing unit follows regulations.